-Behind every successfully sent SMS is an ecosystem with different services interacting to make sure your message reaches its destination.
-Regardless of where your recipients are in the world, SMS should arrive quickly, and with the right content.
-Different suppliers all with different roles make up the chain from companies to recipients.
-These include mobile operators, SMS aggregators, and systems integrators that offer SMS traffic as an integrated services.
+Behind every successfully sent SMS is an intricate network of services that work together to ensure your message reaches its destination.
+Regardless of where your recipients are in the world, SMS messages should arrive quickly and with the correct content.
+Different suppliers, each with their own specific role, make up the chain from companies to recipients.
+These include mobile operators, SMS aggregators, and systems integrators that offer SMS traffic as an integrated service.

-When you use SMS for business, each link in the chain could have a potential impact on your overall success.
-This is because organizations use SMS for many important things; appointment reminders, delay notifications, one-time passwords, purchase confirmations, or information to loyal customers.
-SMS that don't make it, or that aren't delivered at the right time, can lead to frustrated and dissatisfied customers.
-You don’t want something as simple as a text message to cost you the goodwill of a customer!
+When using SMS for business, each link in the chain has the potential to impact your overall success.
+This is because organisations use SMS for various important tasks, such as appointment reminders, delay notifications, one-time passwords, purchase confirmations, and information for loyal customers.
+SMS messages that don't make it or aren't delivered at the right time can lead to frustrated and dissatisfied customers, potentially damaging your company's reputation.

-To get the assured quality that you probably are looking for, you need to know what to look for.
-Some basic understanding of how the delivery of your SMS text messages will be secured by a given provider, based on their maintenance of healthy relationships with operators and aggregators, will help you make the right choice.
+To ensure the quality you desire, it's essential to understand what to look for when choosing an SMS provider.
+A basic understanding of how your SMS messages will be delivered by a given provider based on their relationships with operators and aggregators will help you make an informed decision.

-One important cornerstone of making a messaging ecosystem efficient is the appropriate compensation of all parties for their contribution.
-When mobile operators (who account for the infrastructure) get paid for the traffic that is sent to their mobile network, compen-sation is usually controlled through interworking agreements covering every stage in the chain.
+A key aspect of making a messaging ecosystem efficient is ensuring appropriate compensation for all parties involved.
+Mobile operators, who provide the infrastructure, get paid for the traffic sent to their mobile network.
+Compensation is usually controlled through interworking agreements covering every stage in the chain.

-In the image you can see a hypothetical situation where it costs 4 cents for an SMS supplier to send a message to Operator B. Operator A, on the other hand, pays only 2 cents to send an SMS to Operator B's network, so they can send SMS to Operator B for 3 cents, and still make a profit of 1 cent.
+With over 1,000 mobile operators worldwide, there are many alternative routes to send your SMS messages.
+Most suppliers take advantage of this to find the most cost-effective route.
+For example, take a look at the image above.
+In the image above, you can see a hypothetical situation where it costs 4 cents for an SMS supplier to send a message to Operator B. Operator A, on the other hand, pays only 2 cents to send an SMS to Operator B's networks, so that they can send SMS to Operator B for 3 cents, and still make a profit of 1 cent.
 This means that the SMS supplier can deliver SMS to Operator B at a lower price than if sent via the direct route.
 In cases like this, your company can benefit by paying a lower price per SMS.

 The ability of SMS suppliers to flexibly choose between various routes can also improve the quality of SMS delivery.
-For example, when you use SMS in business communication, your supplier can also use a redundant route to forward your SMS to their destination, in case the direct route fails.
+For example, if the direct route fails, a supplier can use a redundant route to forward your SMS messages to their destination.

 Read more about quality SMS in our guide

-Quality SMS providers build secure and stable direct connections to mobile operators, with prepaid interconnection fees with a delivery guarantee.
-Quality SMS is the obvious choice for businesses with an important text message to send, and who want to be sure that it is delivered on time.
+Quality SMS is the obvious choice for businesses with important text messages to send and want to be sure that it is delivered on time.
 LEKAB provides you with high-quality SMS delivery worldwide.
-Direct integration with our system allows you to automate many processes related to sending of A2P SMS messages.
+Direct integration with our system allows you to automate many processes related to sending A2P SMS messages.
 Download our guide to read more!